Nameless Rumia's Wiki

 19)

-In 2022, the PolyMC project lead had chose to oust several developers, after being urged to step down, and removed mentions of protecting marginalized groups in a commit that claimed to "reclaim polymc from the leftoids", so most of the ousted developers went on to establish the Prism Launcher.
+In 2022, the PolyMC project lead chose to oust several developers, after being urged to step down, and removed mentions of protecting marginalized groups in a commit which claimed to "reclaim polymc from the leftoids", so most of the ousted developers moved onto the Prism Launcher.

 22)